RxLaboratory/DuMAF_DuTween/README.md

 The command is `dutween`.

 When used without parameters, it shows a simple user interface with a slider and a value to tween the selected objects.
 If some attributes are selected in the attribute editor, only these attributes are tweened.
-To improve performance, don't add too many keyframes: the less keyframes there are, the more performant the tool will be.
+To improve performance, don't add too many keyframes: the less keyframes there are, the quicker it will be.

 ```py
 # Python